noodlefrenzy/coreos-azure/README.md

 $ cp bin/fleetctl /usr/local/bin
 ```

-CoreOS security works off the principle that if you have the credentials to ssh into the cluster you are also authorized to manage it. fleetctl is the most frequently used tool for managing our cluster so let's set an environment variable so that fleetctl knows to tunnel over ssh to control the cluster.
+CoreOS security works off the principle that if you have the credentials to ssh into the cluster you are also authorized to manage it.
+The next step is to setup an environment variable so that fleetctl knows to tunnel over ssh to control the cluster.

 ```
 $ export FLEETCTL_TUNNEL=[your cloud service].cloudapp.net:2222
 ```

 Now you should be able to use your development machine to control the cluster.
-Let's list the units on the cluster:
+Let's list the machines on the cluster to check that it's working:

 ```
-$ fleetctl list-units
+$ fleetctl list-machines
 ```

 TODO: The expected output

-Ok, so we have setup our cluster, and our development machine locally to control the cluster.
-Let's next schedule a unit on the cluster for execution.
+Ok, so we have setup our cluster and our development machine locally to control the cluster.
+The final step is executing workloads on the cluster.
 CoreOS uses the Systemd system management daemon to manage workloads on individual cluster machines and extends this concept to scheduling rule based distributed workloads across cluster machines.

-Our Systemd unit file that we are using for our application looks like this:
+The Systemd unit file for our application looks like this:

 ```
 [Unit]
-Description=Simple CoreOS Application
+Description=Simple node.js application
 After=docker.service
 Requires=docker.service